Why is your newborn crying inconsolably?

 13. Baby Needs Attention

-Babies crave for your love and care.
-Showing love by showering them with hugs and kisses are not going to spoil anyone.
-Sometimes babies cry because they are craving for attention and they don’t want to stay in their bouncer or crib for that long.
+Babies crave your love and care.
+Showing love by showering them with hugs and kisses is not going to spoil anyone.
+Sometimes babies cry because they are craving attention and they don’t want to stay in their bouncer or crib for that long.

 Hold them, offer a toy, introduce a pacifier if you feel there is a need.

 Getting a newborn care book is a great idea.
 Babies love to hear their Mamas reading to them.
 Give it a shot and give them your undivided attention as much as you can.

 How you can help to soothe crying baby